leon-paul-hart/leon-paul-hart.github.io/README.md

 # Welcome to my tiny slice of the internet!

-## Courtesy of Github Pages.
+(Courtesy of Github Pages)

 The plan is for this page to become a portfolio of my personal projects hosted here on Github.